Mentalab-hub/explorepy/docs/usage.rst

 Where `bp_freq` and `notch_freq` determine cut-off frequencies of bandpass/lowpass/highpass filter and frequency of notch filter (either 50 or 60) respectively.

-In the dashboard, you can set signal mode to EEG or ECG.
+In the dashboard, you can set the signal visualization mode to EEG or ECG.
 EEG mode provides the spectral analysis plot of the signal.
-In ECG mode, the heart beats are detected and heart rate is estimated from RR-intervals.
+In ECG mode, the heartbeats are detected and heart rate is calculated from the RR-intervals.

 EEG: